Esth-hue/HealthConnect_Clinic_Week6/README.md

 The interaction between booking lead time and previous no-show history was also highlighted because it produced substantially different risk segments.

 These variables were communicated as potential modelling inputs, not confirmed predictive features.
-Their actual predictive value should be established through Data Science modelling and validation.

 ### Cross-Track Evidence Chain